czheng-takima/takahoot/arduino/controller/README.md

 It is supposed to be connected to a computer via its USB cable.

 #### UPLOADING OF THE CONTROLLER
-First you will need to install the [WebUsb](https://github.com/webusb/arduino) library into your [ArduinoIDE](https://www.arduino.cc/en/main/software)
+~~First you will need to install the [WebUsb](https://github.com/webusb/arduino) library into your [ArduinoIDE](https://www.arduino.cc/en/main/software)~~
+The controller is using now WebSerial instead of WebUSB.
+Make sure the dependency is available inside your Arduino IDE (default path `/usr/share/arduino/hardware/arduino/avr/cores/arduino/USBCore.h`).

 You are normally ready to upload the code into your controller if you still get an error watch the troobleshoot below.

-Troobleshoot :
+Troubleshoot :
-On some version of linux you will have to temporarily disable the ModemManager to let arduino do his job.
+- On some version of linux you will have to temporarily disable the ModemManager to let arduino do his job.
 Just run ```$ systemctl stop ModemManager.service``` to stop it.
 You can check the status of the modem by ```$ systemctl status ModemManager.service``` Don't worry the Modem will come back when you restart your computer.

+- Do not use the new version of Arduino IDE.
+Use version 1.8.

 ## Serial protocol